AnnJohn/readme-template/README.md

 All Readmes should follow a similar format when it comes to how your content is structured, which we'll talk about more below.
-We'll include some technical markdown expecatios as well.

 As a reminder, all repositories **must** have: